paweljakubas/j-data-analysis/chapters/inverted-table.md

 │2022-06-10│2.5070 │1Y   │US     │
 └──────────┴───────┴─────┴───────┘

   NB.
-We have table sorted first by date in ascending order, then by tenor by custom order '10Y - 5Y - 1Y'
+We have the table sorted first by date in ascending order, then by tenor by custom order '10Y - 5Y - 1Y'
 ```

+The last task of ordering will be sorting the table by date in an ascending order, then by country, and finally
+by tenor.
+We will need to bring exchange columns `country` and `tenor`, adopt ordering, and bring back initial column positions.

 ### Update column
 ### Add column